mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 Volunteering code is especially useful if you and the author haven't reviewed code for each other much or if the author is not accustomed to having their code reviewed at all.
 Even if you and the author have built trust reviewing each other's code, sometimes just writing code is easier than describing the code you'd like them to write.
 The idea has to go from your brain to their brain to the code and it can be mistranslated at any step.
 A code example is unambiguous and easy to copy/paste.

 For example, imagine that you have a colleague who is not familiar with the [list comprehensions](http://treyhunner.com/2015/12/python-list-comprehensions-now-in-color/) feature of Python.
-They send you a code review that included these lines:
+They send you a code review that includes these lines:

 ```python
 urls = []